-The general testing of pipettes described in section 5.5 is the same for all procedures.
-The room temperature shall be 18-25 °C. All items, pipettes, tips, vessels and water, shall be at the current room temperature ± 0.5 °C according to ISO 8655-6 [5].
-The test of the pipette is performed by weighing the delivered volume and calculating the volume using a factor Z. The factor is based on the density of pure water and the air buoyancy.
-This gives metrologically traceably values to decide if the obtained volume is within tolerance or action limits.
+The general testing of pipettes described in section 5.4 is the same for all procedures.
+The room temperature shall be 18 - 25 °C. All items, pipettes, tips, vessels and water, shall be at the current room temperature $\pm 0.5$ °C according to ISO 8655-6 [5].
+The test of the pipette is performed by weighing the delivered volume and calculating the volume using a factor Z. The factor is based on the density of pure water and the air buoyancy\.
+This gives metrologically traceable values to decide if the obtained volume is within tolerance or action limits.

 A pipette is only accepted if the volume obtained after rounding is within the limits.
 For example, for a 1 mL pipette with limits 0.98 - 1.02 mL the volume obtained during testing shall be between 0.975 mL and 1.024 mL.
-If out of tolerance or action limits, service and cleaning is carried out and the pipette is calibrated and verified again.
+If out of tolerance or action limits, service and cleaning is carried out and the pipette is verified again.

 The frequencies should be documented in the laboratory's quality management system.
+The chosen time intervals can be based on historical data.
 The routine checks are performed frequently and can consist of individual tests.
 The time points for verification of specifications and for calibration can either be determined by set time intervals or be triggered by non-compliance in routine checks.
-The time intervals can be set based on the historical outcome of the routine checks.